-2. Troop G Troopers will conduct 20 inspection and high visibility enforcement initiatives, March through December, as weather permits.
-These "Truck Days" require participation by all certified Troopers and focus on CMV moving violations, safety belts, CDL license violations, equipment violations, hours of service, medical certifications, and hand held electronic device usage.

-3. Troop G Troopers will conduct 4 high visibility enforcement initiatives on identified high crash corridors each year throughout the performance period with a special emphasis in Hillsborough, Rockingham and Merrimack Counties in an effort to reduce the 70% of total CMV crashes occurring in those counties.

-4. Directed patrols for traffic enforcement on CMVs and non-CMVs driving erratically around CMVs as noted in Section 5-Traffic Enforcement.

-5. The Motor Carrier Unit (MCEU) will schedule 3 unannounced directed patrols each year throughout the performance period in the City of Manchester in Hillsborough County.
+- Troop G will conduct 10,000 9,000 inspections during the performance period of this grant. - 2.
+Troop G Troopers will conduct 20 15 inspection and high visibility enforcement initiatives, March through December, as weather permits.
+These "Truck Days" require participation by all certified Troopers and focus on CMV moving violations, safety belts, CDL license violations, equipment violations, hours of service, medical certifications, and hand held electronic device usage. - 3.
+Troop G Troopers will conduct 2 high visibility enforcement initiatives on identified high crash corridors each year throughout the performance period with a special emphasis in Hillsborough, Rockingham and Merrimack Counties in an effort to reduce the 70% of total CMV crashes occurring in those counties. - 4.
+Directed patrols for traffic enforcement on CMVs and non-CMVs driving erratically around CMVs as noted in Section 5-Traffic Enforcement. - 5.
+The Motor Carrier Unit (MCEU) will schedule 3 unannounced directed patrols each year throughout the performance period in the City of Manchester in Hillsborough County.
 The MCEU will work with the Manchester Police Department to direct CMVs to various locations within city limits where it is safe to conduct inspections.
-Approximately 4 troopers and a supervising Sgt. will participate in each of the directed patrols.

-6. Troop G will schedule 2 passenger carrier destination inspection events at ski resorts during the winter months each year with one or two troopers.

-7. Troopers will target early morning CMV activity during 3 "Operation Sunrise" patrols each year to conduct inspections, traffic and weight enforcement.

-8. Emphasize the primary types of driver behavior resulting in crashes (ie. distracted driving) during the annual Troop G inservice training.
+Approximately 4 troopers and a supervising Sgt. will participate in each of the directed patrols. - 6.
+Troop G will schedule 2 passenger carrier destination inspection events at ski resorts during the winter months each year with one or two troopers. - 7.
+Troopers will target early morning CMV activity during 3 "Operation Sunrise" patrols each year to conduct inspections, traffic and weight enforcement. - 8.
+Troop G will attempt to schedule a state cross border enforcement day with Maine and/or Vermont to improve carrier compliance and reduce CMV crashes.
+The corridors utilized by out of state domiciled carriers entering NH serve as a primary conduit to reach numerous destinations nationwide.
+These corridors include several interstates and state highways such as Rte.
+302, Rte.
+2, Rte.
+4 and Rte.
+101, some located in remote areas. - 9.
+Emphasize the primary types of driver behavior resulting in crashes (ie. distracted driving) during the annual Troop G inservice training. - 9.
+Emphasize safety tips such as safe distance and avoid distractions when driving in work zones.
+This information will be discussed in industry outreach presentations and Teens and Trucks presentations as a proactive measure to reduce work zone crashes as infrastructure improvements increase.